-Prepare yourselves for this perfect bowl of joy, aka Roasted Garlic Miso Butter Noodles.
-It’s about to seduce you with grandiose, pungent pleasure.
-When I made these the first time, my taste buds read all the flavors together, lit up my brain, and the only word I could use to describe the taste was funk.
-Mouthwatering, going-back-for-seconds-and-thirds, funk.
-Miso is synonymous with umami, which in Japanese (and in my house) is literally synonymous with ‘deliciousness’.
-It’s made from fermented soybeans, rice, or barley and has the world’s most perfect funky,savory flavor.
-It’s rich, salty, tangy, and amazing.
-So, it wasn’t too much of a stretch for me to mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day.
+You guys: prepare yourselves to be seduced by this bowl of Roasted Garlic Miso Butter Noodles.
+This is a going-back-for-seconds-and-thirds situation here.
+Miso is synonymous with umami – it’s made from fermented soybeans, rice, or barley and has the world’s most perfect funky, savory flavor.
+It’s rich, salty, tangy, and amazing in soups, sauces, noodles, and eggs.
+So, no big deal, let’s just mix this flavor dynamo into some soft butter with my personal food superhero, roasted garlic, swirl in some pasta, and call it a day!
+Yes, please!

-There’s nothing to even break down here – soft butter, miso paste (I like the light-colored kind, sometimes labeled sweet or shiro miso), a head of roasted garlic, some minced scallion, crushed red pepper and (optional) cayenne.
-Plus, whatever pasta you want – I like spaghetti with this.
-Garnish with scallion greens, and, if you’re truly a glutton for umami like me, grated Parm.
+This recipe is as simple as it gets – soft butter, miso paste, a head of roasted garlic, some minced scallion, crushed red pepper, and cayenne.
+Plus, whatever pasta you want – I prefer spaghetti.
+Garnish with scallion greens, and, if you’re truly a glutton for umami like me, grate on a little Parmesan, too.